 These digitized newspapers are full-text searchable online.

-This collection provides access to Dayton Daily News content going back to 1990.
+This collection provides access to the daily newspaper going back to 1990.

 When searching in original primary sources such as historic newspapers, it's important to search using the terms and vocabulary that people at the time used.
 Using modern terminology will most likely cause you to find few, if any, relevant results.
 One example: the term "Great Migration" may not be used in all contemporary sources on this topic from 1910-1970 (although you may find it in some!).